 - Champ de Mars, 7e, Paris, France

 Walk your way through 900 years of French architecture at the wonderful Cité Chaillot, set inside the vast Palais Chaillot, built for the 1937 World Fair.
 Everything from monumental moulded portions of French cathedrals to copies of rare 11th-century frescoes and industrial-era construction models cover the walls, floors and ceiling.
 If you’re into modern architecture the highlight has to be a mock Le Corbusier apartment, copied from the Cité Radieuse in Marseille.
-Kids are well catered for with play sections of building blocks and stained glass window puzzles.

 - Place du Trocadero, 16e, Paris, France